 Some expect that padded shorts will solve their problem.
 Padded shorts are misguided.
 Customers saw the old chamois and thought the intention was padding.
 The sewn in crotch was for absorption and wicking, not padding.
 When the makers switched to synthetic, it was necessary to use more material, which made it thicker.
 Now bike shorts feel like diapers.
 If you like that, it's fine, but it can cause as any problems as it solves.
 It really should be possible to ride your bike without all that padding, even if you use the padding from time to time.
 If you rely on your shorts to be comfortable, your bike does not fit you properly!

 Another problem for men is achy testicles.
 For a while, I was getting achy testicles a day after my ride.
 It took me a while to correlate the pain with the riding, since I wasn't feeling pain on the bike.
 It turned out that my saddle was too padded.
 It put pressure on my perineum, but the padding hid that fact.
 Like some other riders, I discovered that a harder saddle can actually help and that soft saddles often cause problems.
 Soft saddles avoid the problems.
 Hard saddles make you confront the problems of fit and position.
 I don't mean it should be as hard as a rock, and it's hard to say how hard is acceptable and how soft is bad.
 Generally, as you gain experience in the saddle, you want your saddle harder.
-A friend of mine suffered from numbness, and a sports doctor recommended
+A friend of mine suffered from numbness, and a sports doctor recommended a harder saddle for him, and that turned out to be the solution for him.

 If the discomfort is in the tiny muscles around your two sit bones, that's a good thing.
 That soreness goes away after about three rides if you do them within a week.
 That's the only kind of soreness worth toughing out.
 I get this occasionally, especially after a long break from riding or after I increase my riding frequency.